debianchef/101/uncle_debian_notes_on_foundry.md

 ```
 ---
 >[!NOTE]
->Forge is a command-line tool that ships with Foundry.
+>Foundry is a development framework to make testing, development, and deployment easier.Forge is a command-line tool that ships with Foundry.
 Forge  tests, builds, and deploys your smart contracts
 ---

 Your Project Directory should look like this .